lucasppimentel/TW2-Tools/README.md

 # TW2-Tools
- An automation exercise on a browser game I used to play.
+ A basic automation exercise on browser game.
  Made mainly using selenium and pyqt5